NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

 # Training and Evaluation
-Many examples of data preparation, training and deployment of models using Transformers4Rec are available in our [examples](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/main/examples) directory.

-## Data loading
-Transformers4Rec leverages by default the NVTabular dataloader for GPU-accelerated loading of preprocessed data stored in Parquet format, which is a suitable format for being structured and queryable.
+By default, Transformers4Rec leverages the Merlin dataloader for GPU-accelerated loading of preprocessed data that is stored as Parquet files.
+Parquet enables this preprocessed data to be easily structured and queryable.
-The data in Parquet files are directly loaded to GPU memory as feature tensors.
+The data in these parquet files are directly loaded to the GPU memory as feature tensors.
 CPUs are also supported when GPUs are not available.

-The following example uses the NVTabular data loader, wrapped by the `DataLoader` that automatically sets some options from the dataset schema.
-Optionally the `PyarrowDataLoader` can also be used as a basic option, but it is slower and works only for small datasets, as the full data is loaded to CPU memory.
+The following example uses the dataloader that is wrapped by the `DataLoader` class.
+The class automatically sets some options from the dataset schema.
+Optionally, you can use the `PyarrowDataLoader` as a basic option, but it is slower and works only for small datasets since the full data is loaded to CPU memory.

 ```python
 train_loader = transformers4rec.torch.utils.data_utils.DataLoader.from_schema(